phreeza/manuscript_axon_potentials/doc/manuscript.md

 We first studied the effect of the Gaussian rate pulse on the LFP ([@fig:bigtree]B).
-The filtering used to obtain the LFP removed most of the contributions of individual spikes, while a population-level LFP signal remained.
+The filtering used to obtain the LFP removed most of the identifiable components of individual spikes, while a population-level LFP signal remained.
 The distribution of the maximum amplitudes of these responses is shown by the  colored contour lines in [@fig:bigtree]A and the colored voltage traces in [@fig:bigtree]B. Surrounding the terminal zone of the axon bundle in